klau506/PRISMA-Gender-Prj/README.md

 Source code and data for the group project in the PRISMA Summer School 2025 - Utrecht.

 ## What's in this repo?
-- data: folder with the datafiles from [ILOSTAT](https://ilostat.ilo.org/topics/employment/) to produce the analysis.
+- data: folder to store the data downloaded from [ILOSTAT](https://ilostat.ilo.org/topics/employment/) to produce the analysis.
+Metadata available on the specific datasets, which are not uploaded due to weight constraints.
 - misc: folder with own produced mappings.
 - R: folder with source code to reproduce the figures and the analysis.
 - presentation: folder with the final group presentation.